Blockdaemon/bpm-sdk/README.md

 The last step is to get the version of the plugin. `bpm` will write this version to `~/.blockdaemon/nodes/<node-id>/version`.
 This version can be used when doing an upgrade to know which migrations to run.

-## Removal of a node
+### Removal of a node

-Whenever a user runs: `bpm remove <plugin>`, bpm internally calls the plugin with the following parameters:
+Whenever a user runs: `bpm stop <plugin>`, bpm internally calls the plugin with the following parameters:

-	plugin-binary remove <node-id>
+	plugin-binary stop <node-id>

 This will stop all node processes and remove all active resources like docker containers.
 It will not remove any data or configuration.
-To achieve this, the user needs to run `bpm remove <plugin> --purge`.
+To achieve this, the user needs to run `bpm stop <plugin> --purge`.
 The `--purge` parameter will be passed through to the plugin like this:

-	plugin-binary remove <node-id> --purge
+	plugin-binary stop <node-id> --purge

 In this case the assumption is that the plugin also removes data and configuration files.
 It should not remove any secrets.
 The reason is that everything else can be re-created but secrets cannot.

+### Status

+Whenever a user runs: `bpm status`, bpm internally calls the plugin with the following parameters:

+	plugin-binary status <node-id>

+This will return either:

+- `running` if the node is currently running
+- `stopped` if the node is currently stopped
+- `incomplete` if parts of the node (e.g. only some containers) are running

-## Upgrade
+### Upgrade

 Whenever a user runs: `bpm upgrade <plugin>`, bpm internally calls the plugin with the following parameters: